Steps for certification

 What is REDcert-EU?

-REDcert is a voluntary certification system that can be used to prove that the sustainability criteria for the production of biofuels and fuels from biomass required by the EU’s Renewable Energy Directive (2018/2001/EC – RED II) and in the future the EU’s Renewable Energy Directive (2023/2413 – RED III) are met.
+REDcert is a voluntary certification system that can be used to prove that the sustainability criteria required by the EU’s Renewable Energy Directive (2023/2413 – RED III) for the production of biofuels and fuels from biomass are met.
 The RED III aims to increase the share of renewable energies in final consumption within the EU to 42.5 percent by 2030.
 REDcert is an association-supported certification system and recognized by the Federal Office for Agriculture and Food (BLE) and the European Commission.

 GFA Certification GmbH has been approved by the BLE since 2024 and has since been certified according to the REDcert standard in the field of sustainable biofuels with the highest requirements for quality and integrity.
 Certification according to REDcert-EU is currently only possible for locations in the European Union and selected third countries.